 Alan’s routine happens to be the day his long-term girlfriend breaks up with him, right before he plans to propose.
 An anxiety-riddled control freak, Alan plans to let the worst day of his life wash over him again and again, on *his* terms.
 Behind his calm and collected exterior is the deep fear that he won’t know what to do if life went on as usual.
 All that is upended when Nadia barges in on him and insists that they resolve their situation together.

 And so they become a difecta on the road to recovery, sometimes together, sometimes apart.
 Between the two of them lies Russian Doll’s bleeding soul.
 Nadia and Alan are drowning and can barely face themselves.
 Helping another person is going to take a lot of work.

 As a quirky tragicomedy about two damaged people who find each other through grief and trauma, Russian Doll is infinitely superior to Maniac.
 It is a deeply humane and affecting piece of work, with as many layers as the title suggests.
-Lest this review not convey the fact, Russian Doll is extremely funny.
+Russian Doll is also extremely funny.
 It is brilliantly written.
 It boasts a killer esoteric soundtrack.
 Cinematographer Chris Teague strikingly frames every scene with purpose.
 The first season of Russian Doll is a tight eight half-hour episodes, an ideal binge that will leave you wanting for more.

 Like so many good things, Russian Doll reminds you of others.
 The show has bits of The Good Place, The Leftovers, Search Party and even Seinfeld in its DNA.
 Its twisty time paradoxes invoke Black Mirror-esque minute viewing.
 Russian Doll is the rare piece of work where the text and subtext are in complete harmony.
 It is a joy on repeat watches and while more seasons are bound to be fun, Russian Doll is already Netflix’s best original series yet.